ShadyMohammed7/Flight_Delay_Prediction/README.md

 # Flight_Delay_Prediction
 A pyspark project to predict flight delay categories using USA flight data.
 Containing distance, route, city and other features.
 Spark libraries like ML , Graph &amp; Streaming.
-Omplementation was done on Google Colab.
+Implementation was done on Google Colab.